 provides information about Choose and Cut Christmas tree farms by city, county and region.
 Some of the popular Christmas tree species grown in Virginia include the White pine, Scotch pine, Virginia pine, Norway spruce, Blue spruce, Fraser fir and Douglas fir.

 The West Virginia Division of Forestry provides an annual list of the Christmas tree farms and tips for choosing and cutting your Christmas tree.
-The 2012 Choose and Cut Christmas Tree Guide - PDF
+Also see the Choose and Cut Christmas Tree Guide - PDF

 The Southern Christmas Tree Association